 If your college offers alumni networking events, make an effort to attend—and be serious about it.
 Dress the part, and carry a few resumes with you too, because you never know who you might encounter.
 Keep your eye out for profession-specific events or job fairs in your area, too.
 Here's how to make the most out of college alumni networking events, and how to start a conversation with the people you meet.
 Attend as many other professional networking events as you have time for.

 Use Your Semester Break

 Gather contacts from your career office during the fall.
 Reach out to alumni to set up consultations over the break, in locations where you might like to land an internship or job.
 If you encounter an interesting prospect, explore the possibility of arranging a short-term job shadow for a few days or weeks over the break.
 You can meet lots of professionals in that environment and make a positive impression while you explore a career field.

 An internship gets your foot in the door—and even if it doesn't end in a job at that specific company, the people you meet can connect you with other opportunities, as well as serve as a reference source in the future.

 So, even if you are unpaid, don't just treat your internship as a resume filler.
 Take it seriously, do your best, and you'll thank yourself after graduation.

 Do you dream of working for a specific company?
-Make a point to follow them on social media sites like Twitter, Facebook, Google+, LinkedIn, Instagram, and Pinterest.
+Make a point to follow them on social media sites like Twitter, Facebook, LinkedIn, Instagram, and Pinterest.

-Not only does this imply your interest in a future opportunity, but it's a good way to keep track of job openings.
+Not only does this imply your interest in a future opportunity, but it's an excellent way to keep track of job openings.
 For example, some employers have a specific Twitter account for job opportunities, and many companies—small and large—post about when they're hiring on their social media pages.